js-choi/proposal-bigint-bit-length/README.md

 ```

 It would return the number of bits in the minimal two’s-complement
-representation of the BigInteger, excluding any sign bit.
+representation of any input BigInt, excluding the sign bit.
 For positive
-BigIntegers, this is equivalent to the number of bits in the ordinary binary
+BigInts, this is equivalent to the number of bits in their ordinary binary
-representation.
+representations.
 This is also roughly equivalent to `ceil(log2(value < 0 ?
 -value : value + 1))`.

 The resulting bit length might also be a BigInt, or it might be an ordinary